 The Rural and Regional Affairs and Transport References Committee's

-inquiry into the Foreign Investment Review Board (FIRB) national interest test continues
+inquiry into the Foreign Investment Review Board (FIRB) national interest test contended

-agricultural industry: that is, how to properly manage and encourage foreign
+that is, how to encourage foreign investment in Australian agriculture while

 investments can bring to the Australian economy as well as to the continued

 development of the agriculture sector.
-The committee also unequivocally
+The committee unequivocally supports

-However, the committee also notes and shares the significant concerns of
+However, the committee also notes the concerns of many of Australia's

-many of Australia's rural and regional communities that certain recent trends
+rural and regional communities that certain recent trends in foreign investment